 Visit Berlin in 3 days!

-It's not just a city: it's an immersion in a rich history, a dynamic arts scene and a constantly evolving culture.
+It's not just a city: it's an immersion in a rich history, a vibrant arts scene and a culture in perpetual motion.

-You only have three days to explore this fascinating capital?
-No problem!
-Here is an itinerary designed to capture the unique essence of Berlin, between iconic monuments, trendy neighborhoods and lesser-known but equally captivating corners.
+Only have three days to explore this fascinating capital?
+No worries!
+Here's an itinerary designed to capture the unique essence of Berlin, from iconic landmarks and trendy neighborhoods to lesser-known but equally captivating corners.

 And to make your experience even more memorable, the Guidly app will be your ideal companion, with its historical anecdotes and local tips to fully enjoy your stay.

-Visit Berlin with Guidely, the mobile app that tells you the story of all my monuments in the world!
+Visit Berlin with Guidly, the mobile app that tells you the story of all the monuments in the world!

 Day 1: Exploring Berlin's History and Landmarks